What is a panic attack

 • Feelings of detachment.

 When you have a panic attack, the symptoms feel very intense.
 A panic attack can last from a few minutes up to half an hour.
-The intensity of an attack usually peaks in ten minutes and then it starts to subside.
-Read our article on how can you deal with a panic attack.
+The intensity of an attack usually peaks in ten minutes, and then it starts to subside.
+Once the panic attack is over, you may feel physically and emotionally exhausted.

 What can cause a panic attack to happen?